TheRaytracers/freecad-povray-render/README.md

-# Macro for exporting a FreeCAD model to Pov-Ray
+# Macro for exporting a FreeCAD model to POV-Ray

-**This macro exports your FreeCAD model to Pov-Ray and is very easy to use, also for absolute beginners in the rendering of images.
+**This macro exports your FreeCAD model to POV-Ray and is very easy to use, also for absolute beginners in the rendering of images.
 But advanced users have also the full control about the process & settings and can use all Pov-Ray features.**

 ![Logo and Renderings](README_img.png)